Green Financial Intermediation

 Impact Award for ZEW Economists

-Bennet Janssen and Youpeng Zhang, economists at ZEW, received the Impact Award of the LIFE Climate Foundation Liechtenstein at the Liechtenstein Workshop of Sustainable Finance 2025.
+ZEW economists Bennet Janssen and Youpeng Zhang received the Impact Award of the LIFE Climate Foundation Liechtenstein at the Liechtenstein Workshop of Sustainable Finance 2025.

-Based on a survey of more than 2,000 private investors in Germany, their study shows that large discrepancies between ESG ratings from different providers reduce investors’ willingness to invest in sustainable funds.
+Their study, which is based on a survey of over 2,000 private investors in Germany, shows that a strong divergence in ESG ratings by different rating providers reduce investors’ willingness to invest in sustainable funds.

 Pensions and Sustainable Financial Markets

-The Research Unit “Pensions and Sustainable Financial Markets” analyses the challenges posed by these global trends to pension systems and the financial sector.
+The “Pensions and Sustainable Financial Markets” Research Unit analyses the challenges to pension systems and the financial sector posed by global trends such as demographic change, digitisation and climate change.

 About the Research Unit